 This became a landmark in discovering what I was fascinated with and soon I was trying to apply this to my work.

 I have also developed an increasing concern of our social food crisis on a global scale.
-Topics of food consumption and sustainability and how it will undoubtedly and drastically effect lifestyles in the years to come.
-Some projects are in the works to increase awareness of this rising problem.
+Topics of food consumption and sustainability and how it will undoubtedly affect lives in the years to come.
+I hope to take part in some larger food projects that can help and sustain our planet, making a positive impact globally.

 With this, the back bones of Avid Creative have developed.
 Being in food & design inspires me and keeps me driven.
 Helping my clients expand their creative horizons with hope to make their creative dreams a reality!
 In the words of Julia Child;